GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 gcloud deployment-manager deployments create deployment-with-references --config two-vms.yaml
 ```

-If you would like to view your deployment, you can use the following command:
+To view your deployment, use the following command:

 ```sh
 gcloud deployment-manager deployments describe deployment-with-references
 ```

-## Deleting Your Deployment
+## Delete Your Deployment

 Once again, you will want to delete the deployment to avoid charges.
 Run the following command to delete the deployment: